georgexyz19/georgexyz.com/content/posts/new-linux-mint-install-and-setup.md

     "printcode.browserPath": "/usr/bin/google-chrome",
 }
 ```
-The print function of Chrome is much better than Mozilla Firefox
+The print functionality of Chrome is much better than Mozilla Firefox
 that comes with Linux Mint installation.

 ### Printer Driver

 [Canon website](https://www.usa.canon.com/internet/portal/us/home/support/details/printers/color-laser/canon-color-imageclass-mf642cdw)
 provides printer drivers for Debian Linux.
-You can use the
-deb package.
-After you download the driver file, upzip it, and run
-`sudo ./install.sh` to install it.
+Download the driver file, upzip it, and run `sudo ./install.sh` command to install it.

 ### Script

-Here are the output of `history` bash command (after edit).
+Here are the output of `history` bash command (with edit).

 ```bash
 # update the system